-- Record quarterly revenues of \$2,392,839 in Q4, a 114% increase over Q4 2018; - Trailing Four Quarterly (TFQ) Revenue of \$3,971,301, a 5% increase over 2018; - TFQ Gross Margin percentage decreased from 24.8% to 22.4%, a reduction resulting from a new allocation, beginning in 2019 as a result of our scale, to record direct service cost expenses to Gross Margin.
-Without this, TFQ Gross Margin increased to 25.3% - Q4 Gross Margin percentage of 16.5%, relative to 19.6% in Q4 2018; - TFQ Adjusted EBITDA (see Non-IFRS Measures) was \$(4,129,515) versus \$(4,565,513) in 2018; - The Company exceeded its previous guidance on telecom pilots by selling 12 Proof of Concepts and 5 First Installs in 2019; - On April 20, 2020, the Company announced the signing of a Large Rollout project with an initial purchase order for 50 units of a planned multi-year 500-unit sale.
+- Clear Blue's offices were closed in March 2020 as a result of COVID-19, impacting our ability to ship and recognize revenue for Q1.
+As a result, trailing Four Quarterly (TFQ) Revenue of \$3,869,206, a 2% increase over the previous TFQ period; - Quarterly revenues of \$238,171 in Q1, a 30% decrease over Q1 2019; - TFQ Gross Margin percentage decreased from 25.1% to 22.3%, a reduction resulting from a new allocation, beginning in Q4 2019 as a result of our scale, to record direct service cost expenses to Gross Margin.
+Without this, TFQ Gross Margin increased to 25.6%; - Q1 2020 Gross Margin percentage of 32%, relative to 31% in Q1 2019; - On a TFQ basis, Adjusted EBITDA (see Non-IFRS Measures) was \$(3,703,721) versus \$(5,063,072) in 2019, a 27% improvement.
+Q1 Adjusted EBITDA was (\$903,424) versus (1,387,771), a 35% improvement - Clear Blue has undertaken a strong cost reduction plan as a general part of its overall 2020 plan to improve our EBITDA.
+Besides, additional cost reductions were undertaken in March to mitigate the short-term impact of COVID-19.
+Additionally, the number of government COVID-19 assistance programs have been obtained to support funding of salaries over the period; - On April 20, 2020, the Company announced the signing of a Large Rollout project with an initial purchase order for 50 units of a planned multi-year 500-unit sale.
 The contract envisages 2020 sales for Clear Blue of an estimated \$3.5 million; - On April 14, 2020, the Company arranged additional liquidity through a \$5 million loan from BDC Capital Inc. The Company has received the first \$2 million tranche with an additional \$3 million available by meeting certain financial milestones.

-Post the period, the Company commenced a lockdown in the middle of March 2020, closing its offices and ceasing production and shipping of products.
+The Company commenced a lockdown in the middle of March 2020, closing its offices and ceasing production and shipping of products.
 Employees began working from home beginning in late February, with more than 80% of the Company's staff able to perform the majority of their job functions remotely.
 Only the production and shipping of orders is impacted by the office closing, which impacts between four and six people at any given time.
-Clear Blue has developed and implemented a comprehensive strategy to deal with the COVID-19 pandemic, including a lockdown of Company operations from mid-March to mid-May (currently estimated production re-start date).
-While there are ongoing risks and issues, the Company is working to maintain a viable supply chain, including the ability to ship to customers and receive supply chain components.
+Clear Blue has developed and implemented a comprehensive strategy to deal with the COVID-19 pandemic, including a lockdown of Company operations from mid-March to mid-May.
+The Company reopened its offices on May 19, 2020.
+While there are ongoing risks and issues, the Company is working to maintain a strong supply chain, including the ability to ship to customers and receive supply chain components.
 On the sales side, Clear Blue continues to see strong customer support for products in both North America and internationally.